cloudflare/cloudflare-docs/content/api-shield/get-started/index.md

 ### Import learned schema to Schema Validation

 By importing the learned schema, you can protect API endpoints found via API Discovery.
-In this way, you are protecting API Endpoints that were never previously possible to protect due to not knowing about their presence or schema.
+You can protect API endpoints that were never previously possible to protect due to not knowing about their presence or schema.

 You can import your learned schemas to Schema Validation 2 using the [API](/api-shield/security/schema-validation/) or the classic version of Schema Validation using the [Cloudflare dashboard](/api-shield/reference/classic-schema-validation/).
 Schema Validation 2 focuses on giving you granular control and lets you set mitigation actions for each endpoint individually.
-We will replace the classic Schema Validation system with a new UI for Schema Validation 2 in a future release.

 ## View Sequence Analytics